-While striking a "restful" posture of learning in the Curious Historian Level 1A through Scholé Academy, I also recognize the need to provide grades for students.
+While striking a "restful" posture of learning, I also recognize the need to provide grades for students.
 It's a delicate balance to achieve both restful learning and excellent academic performance.
 Earning a specific grade should not overshadow true love and virtue of execution in this discipline.
 It is my hope that students grow to love the material and learning in this course for its own sake, relishing the chance to discover, enjoy, and interact.

-However, I will assign the following grades to your student's level of achievement:
+However, I will assign the following grade to your student's level of achievement: